 What are the global perspectives on a criminal justice career?

-Choosing the right concentration within an online criminal justice degree program in Ohio depends largely on your career goals and interests.
-Ohio offers concentrations such as forensic science, corrections, homeland security, and law enforcement, each preparing students for specific roles in the justice system.
+Choosing the right concentration within an online criminal justice degree in Ohio depends on your career goals and interests.
+Popular concentrations include law enforcement, corrections, forensic science, and legal studies.
+Ohio's Bureau of Criminal Investigation reports steady demand for forensic specialists, with a 7% job growth projected through 2030.

 See What Experts Have To Say About Studying Criminal Justice